TinManTex/HashWrangler/Readme.txt

 <hashes>_unmatchedHashes.txt - hashes that didn't match any strings

 <strings>_matchedStrings.txt - strings that matched a hash, can be considered the validated dictionary for the given input hashes.
+<strings>_unmatchedStrings.txt - strings that didn't match any hash

 <strings>_HashStringMatches.txt - hash string pairs, useful as a manual human lookup.